 - 10.1.
-Where a procurement request is approved, a procurement process will be conducted by the Procurement Department. - 10.2.
+Where a procurement request is approved, a procurement process will be conducted by Technical and Commercial Services. - 10.2.
 Technical and Commercial Services will consult with the LCO to ensure that a suitable procurement process is selected that will provide Best Value to the Commissioner. - 10.3.
 In instances where the Contract Value is in excess of the EU threshold, the procurement process will comply with the procedures in the PCR.